wesleyfongchong/website-content/post/pug/index.md

 ## Comments

-Comments in Pug can be of two types: visible or not visible in the resulting HTML.
+Comments in Pug can be of two types: visible or invisible in the resulting HTML.

 ### Visible